WLTP standard

 The WLTP standard has replaced the NEDC ( New European Driving Cycle) since September 2017.

-• It will harmonize standards between countries
+• It will harmonise standards between countries

 • Replace obsolete test conditions

-• Reinforcing test safety - Dieselgate scandal
+• Reinforcing test security - Dieselgate scandal

 • Meeting international climate targets